autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 We had another teammate, Biswash (currently in Nepal), who completed his master’s degree from Sydney.
 He is one of the most talented people in terms of design that I have ever met.
 As a team, I would code and he would design.
 Working together was so much fun” he recalls.

 Consequently, Biswash was able to land an internship in Sydney, leading to a permanent position within the company.

+### Applying what he learned at a fulfilling tech job in Brisbane

+After six months of working for ATJ, Suvash found himself a tech job as a Graduate Software Engineer at [IntelliHR](https://intellihr.co/), a Brisbane based IT company.
+He believes that working for ATJ as a side project helped him move forward with a point of strength.Once I joined intelliHR, I realized the gains that came from working with ATJ, he says.

+*   I was able to understand the basic structure of coding, versioning, and how git works

+*   My current team members and my reporting manager were happy that I was able to start doing the frontend tasks independently

+*   The skills I put to use such as effective code reviews, writing unit tests, and discussion prior to coding helped me and my teammates save time which we put to productive use.

+*   As a beginner at ATJ I was able to put into practice the basic concepts of programming, which gave me an advantage at job interviews and now at my new tech job.

+ATJ became a side project that acted as a threshold of his career in Australia.“ It was overwhelming to not know where to start, but I knew I had to start somewhere,” he quips.

+Through his job searching experience, one piece of advice he would like to give job seekers looking for tech jobs is to stay clear of self-doubt and the mentality that “you are not good enough”.
+“Work experience, knowledge, and skill are part of the journey and can be gradually developed,” he inferred.